biscuit-auth/website/content/blog/snapshots.md

 ## Authorizer snapshots

-In `biscuit-rust` and most biscuit libraries, the authorization process is carried out through an `Authorizer` value.
+In [`biscuit-rust`][biscuit-rust] and most biscuit libraries, the authorization process is carried out through an [`Authorizer`][authorizer] value.

-An `Authorizer` is created from a biscuit token, along with facts, rules, checks, and policies added by the authorizing party.
+An [`Authorizer`][authorizer] is created from a biscuit token, along with facts, rules, checks, and policies added by the authorizing party.

-Once all this has been provided, the `Authorizer` runs datalog evaluation (it repeatedly generates new datalog facts from rules unless no new facts can be generated).
+Once all this has been provided, the [`Authorizer`][authorizer] runs datalog evaluation (it repeatedly generates new datalog facts from rules unless no new facts can be generated).
 Once this is done, checks and policies are evaluated and are used to compute the authorization result (all checks have to pass, and the first policy to match must be an `allow` policy).
-The `Authorizer` makes sure these two steps are carried out in a timely fashion by aborting after a specified timeout, if too many facts are generated, or after a specific amount of iterations.
+The [`Authorizer`][authorizer] makes sure these two steps are carried out in a timely fashion by aborting after a specified timeout, if too many facts are generated, or after a specific amount of iterations.
 This is crucial to make sure authorization does not become a DoS target.

-The good news is that an `Authorizer` only contains serializable data, and as such can be stored.
+The good news is that an [`Authorizer`][authorizer] only contains serializable data, and as such can be stored.

 ```rust
 let mut authorizer = authorizer!(